 Adult female worms in the sheep lay eggs that pass out in the dung and hatch.
 Each egg releases one first-stage larva (L1) and these then develop and moult to second stage larvae (L2).
 Both of these stages remain in the dung feeding on bacteria.
-At the second moult the third stage larvae (L3) appear and these are the ‘infective’ larvae that migrate onto the herbage where they are ingested by grazing sheep.
-Once ingested they enter the wall of the stomach or intestines and develop into fourth stage larvae (L4) and then, about 14 days later, mature into adult worms.
+At the second moult the third stage (L3) appear and these are the ‘infective’ larvae that migrate onto the herbage where they are ingested by grazing sheep.
+Once ingested they enter the wall of the stomach or intestines and develop into fourth stage larvae (L4) and then, about 14 days later, become mature adult worms.
 The prepatent period (time between the L3s being eaten by the sheep and the appearance of eggs in the dung) is normally 16-21 days.
 There is no multiplication of worms within the sheep and the lifecycle is direct (i.e. there is no intermediate host).
 Adult worms that are not expelled by the immune system of the sheep or killed by anthelmintics can remain viable within the sheep for several months before dying naturally.